-These two example classes serve to demonstrate multiple teaching and knowledge competencies.
+These three example classes serve to demonstrate multiple teaching and knowledge competencies.
 The first is a lower-level class, temporally grounded in the Middle Ages, dealing with specifics of travel and connectivity.
-The second is an upper-level course thematically grounded in spatial and cartographic history, including a heavy focus on issues related to European and American colonial projects.
+The second is aimed at mid-level undergraduate majors, examining connected global history in the Early Modern Era.
+The third is an upper-level course thematically grounded in spatial and cartographic history, including a heavy focus on issues related to European and American colonial projects.

 Each listing has a short description of the course.
 To read a longer summary, click the inverted caret ( ) to expand the section.

 On the Road Again: The Hows and Whys of Medieval Travel

 - Description: A study of medieval types and rationals of movement.
 This class begins by addressing the popular misconceptions that medieval Europeans were an almost wholly static people, tied to the land and unable to move through the world.
 The course will examine both how medieval people traveled and why.
 In studying medieval travel, students will have a useful lens through which to consider a broad range of peoples, economies and geographies.
 This course will urge students to see how many of the historical themes that came to define Europe in the Early Modern period had their deep roots in a medieval society of motion.

 - Target Audience: Mid-level undergraduate students (sophomores and juniors).

 - Class Materials

 A Journey by Road, Map, and Encounter: Following Strands of Global Connections in the Early Modern Era

 - Description: A course examining aspects of connected global history in the Early Modern Era.
 The primary focus of the class lies in a study of the connected nature of global events and movements, and in creating a broad horizon in which to contextualize historical actions and actors.
 We will look at the types of people and movements that provided the connective tissues for a connected world, with an emphasis on their cross-cultural iterations.